-With restricted access to confidential information in digital files and folders you have documented safeguards put in place that help you check off the mandated requirements for industry-specific regulations like HIPAA, SOX, ISO, or PCI DSS.
+With restricted access to confidential information in digital files and folders, you have documented safeguards put in place that help you check off the mandated requirements for industry-specific regulations like HIPAA, SOX, ISO, or PCI DSS.
 With a transparent digital record of supporting documents to all your processes, you can simplify complying with government and industry regulations and ensure your documents meet compliance specifications.
-This way, there’s no need to go hunting for documents when when review time rolls around.
+This way, there’s no need to go hunting for documents when review time rolls around.

 4. Better Security

 In today’s world, where is the most secure place a document can live?
 Stored in a desk drawer with a lock, or on the most sophisticated cloud-based paperless workflow system?
 When you consider the risks of theft, natural disasters, fire, flood, and endless other possibilities, the safe bet to make your processes anti-fragile is to use the most advanced systems there are.
-With paperless systems in place, you’re guaranteed improved security and with data backed up, and infinite data recovery options in the event of a disaster,
+With paperless systems in place, you’re guaranteed improved security and with data backed up, and infinite data recovery options in the event of a disaster.

 5. Super Savings

 From an operational standpoint, space is almost always at a premium.
 Storage costs are a major expense second in cost only to salaries in most large cities.
-In addition, if you pile on the cost of paper, office supplies, printers, hardware, shipping and mailing not to mention maintenance of all of this you realise just how much you could be saving by putting paperless office software to use.
+In addition, if you pile on the cost of paper, office supplies, printers, hardware, shipping and mailing not to mention the maintenance of all of this you realize just how much you could be saving by putting paperless office software to use.